JordanSpencerWu/old-website/_posts/blog/2016/March/2016-03-04-learning-d3js.markdown

 represents.
 If we add a x-axis to our graph, we can analyze the bar graph.
 Let's say we want to create a bar graph for the number of customers coming in to our store for this week.
 Now our data need to include two information, the day of the week and the number of customers.
-We can use JavaScript object data structure which allows us to store more data in one entry.
+We can use an array of objects as our data which allows us to store more information in one entry.
 Let's now create this graph with x-axis and y-axis.

 {% highlight javascript %}